 Our Conservation activities are at the core of the work we do.
 Our projects aim to both protect healthy habitats and restore historically degraded areas.
 The primary goal of the conservation initiatives at SORCE is to restore marine environments to a state of good health and productivity and to maintain them once this has been achieved.
 The conservation work that we conduct is directly impacted by our research initiatives, which allow us to keep up to date with scientific advancements so as to ensure that our projects are as effective as possible.
 Based on the research to date we have developed several key conservation initiatives, with several more scheduled for the coming year.

-In order to achieve our primary mission our projects tackle a number of environmental issues using both large- and small-scaled approaches.
-At the broad end of the spectrum we assist the local government by providing data for ecological planning and the development of marine park management strategies.
-We are working with the government and local community to develop and implement more sustainable fishing and harvesting methods and restrictions, as well as waste management schemes and an eco-tourism industry.
-At a local level we run a number of hands-on habitat rehabilitation projects in collaboration with the local community, the University of Mataram and our students, to actively restore marine environments.
+In order to achieve our primary mission, our projects tackle a number of environmental issues using both large- and small-scale approaches.
+At the broad end of the spectrum, we assist the local government by providing data for ecological planning and the development of marine park management strategies.
+We are working with the government and the local community to develop and implement more sustainable fishing and harvesting methods and restrictions, as well as waste management schemes and an eco-tourism industry.
+At a local level, we run a number of hands-on habitat rehabilitation projects in collaboration with the local community, the University of Mataram, and our students, to actively restore marine environments.
 This collaboration and multi-faceted approach ensures that we get the most out of every project we run.

 Coral Reef Restoration